Authentication with OAuth or OpenID providers

 Obtaining access tokens

-Most providers in this guide use the OAuth 2 standard for secure authentication and authorization.
+Most providers use the OAuth 2 standard for secure authentication and authorization.
 In the authorization code grant, the identity provider returns a one-time code.
 This code is then exchanged for the user's access token.

 Since your client application code is not a secure place to store secrets, it is necessary to exchange the authorization code in a server such as with API routes or React Server Components.
 This will allow you to securely store and use a client secret to access the provider's token endpoint.